yehia67/documentation/getting-started/0.1/references/quickstart-dev-handbook.md

 ## What is an IOTA network?

 An IOTA network is a collection of interconnected nodes that each store a copy of the Tangle.
-In each IOTA network the Tangle contains different transactions, so the distribution of IOTA tokens is different in each one.
+In each IOTA network, the Tangle contains different transactions, so the distribution of IOTA tokens is different in each one.

 The IOTA Foundation maintains three permissionless networks, where anyone can run a node, connect to them, and read/write transactions.